GerbrichFerdinands/asreview-thesis/datasets/data_preprocessing.nb.md

     ## Warning in kable_markdown(x = structure(c("Dataset", "candidates_paper", : The
     ## table should have a header (column names)

-    ## Warning in kable_styling(., full_width = TRUE): Please specify format in
-    ## kable. kableExtra can customize either HTML or LaTeX outputs.
-See https://
-    ## haozhu233.github.io/kableExtra/ for details.

-    ## Warning in pack_rows(., "Paper", 2, 5): Please specify format in kable.
-    ## kableExtra can customize either HTML or LaTeX outputs.
-See https://
-    ## haozhu233.github.io/kableExtra/ for details.

-    ## Warning in pack_rows(., "Raw data", 6, 9): Please specify format in
-    ## kable. kableExtra can customize either HTML or LaTeX outputs.
-See https://
-    ## haozhu233.github.io/kableExtra/ for details.

-    ## Warning in pack_rows(., "ASReview data", 10, 13): Please specify format in
-    ## kable. kableExtra can customize either HTML or LaTeX outputs.
-See https://
-    ## haozhu233.github.io/kableExtra/ for details.

-    ## Warning in pack_rows(., "Test data set", 14, 17): Please specify format in
-    ## kable. kableExtra can customize either HTML or LaTeX outputs.
-See https://
-    ## haozhu233.github.io/kableExtra/ for details.

 |                   |      |         |      |          |        |
 | :---------------- | :--- | :------ | :--- | :------- | :----- |
 | Dataset           | ace  | nudging | ptsd | software | wilson |